Brennan Hall Renovations Update, Town Hall Recap

 "The renovation and renewal of Brennan Hall is expected to be funded through a fundraising campaign, which is already attracting generous donations from St. Mike's alumni and friends," Stefan Slovak, Director of Communications, Events and Outreach, said.
 The second source will be, "through a fund, designated to support capital projects and approved for this purpose by the Collegium (the governing board of USMC) in December 2017."

-Both USMC and Gow Hastings have emphasized how vital they consider student feedback to the renovations process.
+Both USMC and Hastings have emphasized how vital they consider student feedback to the renovation process.
 Along with the town hall which featured both a student panel and an open questions period, the college recently sent out a survey.
-The survey asks about students’ current use of Brennan as well as what they would like to see after renovations.
-(Students can access this survey before January 23 via this link.)
+The survey asked about students’ current use of Brennan as well as what they would like to see after renovations.